care guide

 Person taking off a wellington boot with a boot jack

-Avoid storing your wellies in direct sunlight, near to any artificial heat or in sub-zero temperatures, as this can cause the rubber to become brittle, deteriorate and crack.
-Store your wellies upright to avoid creasing or folding – some crumpled newspaper will help.
-One of our favourite storage is under-stair cupboards; your wellies like their home to be cool, well-ventilated and dry, away from strong light.
+Avoid storing your boots in direct sunlight, near to any artificial heat or in sub-zero temperatures, as this can cause the rubber to become brittle, deteriorate and crack.
+Preferably store your boots upright to avoid creasing or folding – some crumpled newspaper will help.